The post updated on December 6th, 2018.

 Even if you’re a smaller brand than Chanel is you can still use a single, carefully chosen image to leave a great impression on your potential customers.
 Even better if you present it as an interactive gif version, as Ann Taylor LOFT did in their Christmas email template.
 Here a little movement is enough to surprise a reader and get them to click.

 Additionally, this email has a great piece of personalization added.
 It shows locations near the customer in case they’d like to go to the physical store, rather than shop online.
+Are you working in a company and you prepared a special gift for your employees?
+You can send a happy Christmas email to your employees based on this example.
+It clearly shows you have a nice gift for them.

 The Swatch Christmas email template starts with the large and original main image inviting the reader to design their own customized watch.
 The next template block explains a bit more about how the customization works and ends with a simple and clear CTA.
 The layout of the template is very consistent and walks the recipient through the customization process of the watch.
 The last template block invites readers to visit a local store, instead of shopping online.
 The template ends with social media buttons.
+This is a nice example of Christmas email message to invite your clients to your shop.

 The Merry Christmas HTML email by Mothercare follows the “do not sell, tell’ rule, and offers tips on how to make Christmas amazing for the little ones.
 Such email copy builds up trust among readers overwhelmed with sales offers during the busy holiday season.
 The template uses seasonally themed images in a very consistent way.
 After clicking CTA’s below each and every box with a tip, subscribers can view a particular product in the online store.